Saving money – we know what to do, but by and large, we stink at doing it.

 When you don’t see that money sitting in checking, you’re less likely to think of it as part of your spending allowance – circumventing yourself in service of your savings.

 If you succumb to the “I can’t afford to set aside savings” mentality, download Digit.
-It’s a free app that connects to your checking account and analyzes your income and spending, finding small amounts of money it can safely set aside for you in savings.
+It’s an app that connects to your checking account and analyzes your income and spending, finding small amounts of money it can safely set aside for you in savings.

 Human beings are loss averse – meaning, our fear of losing something is more powerful and thus, more likely to instigate a change in behavior, than our anticipation of gaining something.